 Molly Bloom is the host for Brains On!
 She’s joined weekly by a kid co-host, and they explore all of life’s most burning questions.
 The episodes explore things like emotions, bees, color, health concerns and issues, and one of the most universally beloved topics of every child on the planet: poop.

 This podcast explores the big questions in science today.
 Researchers and scientists appear on the show to share current information and talk about how it relates to current events and everyday life.
 This podcast is for students who are older as well as educators themselves.

 Science Magazine is the world’s leading scientific research publication, and the episodes from the podcast cover many of the same types of fascinating finds.
 Host Sarah Crespi talks with scientists from around the globe about things like how many t-rex existed, arctic sea ice, and diversity in science circles.
 There are book reviews, news stories, and many interesting conversations.

 This is another excellent science podcast for kids!
 Lindsay Patterson (a science journalist) and Marshall Escamilla (teacher) join forces to host this one.
 They cover dinosaurs, the path to becoming an astronaut, scientific discoveries, scientists, lots of animals, and space.
 Most importantly… yes.
 They also talk about poop.

 In each episode, the hosts explore current news and issues to separate the truth from not-so-true.
 They discuss Yellowstone, meat grown in labs, data on police violence, heartbreak, transgender identities, and the occasional alien.
 If you want the scoop on either side of the topic, Science Vs is the show for you.

-Symbaloo is the perfect platform to save, organize, and share your favorite science websites and resources.
+Symbaloo is the perfect platform to save, organize, and share the best education podcasts for teachers.
 Use square tiles to save your favorite online links into a grid-like structure called a “webmix”.
 Then, share that webmix in any number of ways!